Transcendental meditation may be an effective treatment for PTSD

-A new study has found that transcendental meditation could be effective in reducing or even reversing symptoms of post-traumatic stress disorder (PTSD) among young adults.
+A new study has found that Transcendental meditation might be effective in reducing or even reversing symptoms of post-traumatic stress disorder (PTSD) in young adults.

-For the study, researchers from Norwich University in Northfield, Vermont and the Maharishi Institute in Johannesburg, South Africa, recruited 34 students – all young adults – who exhibited traits of PTSD.
-All the participants took part in transcendental meditation.
+For the study, researchers from Norwich University in Northfield, Vermont and the Maharishi Institute in Johannesburg, South Africa, recruited 34 young adult students who exhibited symptoms associated with PTSD, taking part in Transcendental meditation.

-Researchers recruited an additional 34 students, to act as a control group, with a similar diagnosis but without having received any treatment or participated in meditation.
+Researchers recruited an additional 34 students, to act as a control group, with a similar diagnosis but without having received any treatment or meditation practice.

-The participants were instructed to undergo transcendental meditation for a duration of 3 and a half months to observe possible efficiency against PTSD.
+The participants were instructed to undergo Transcendental meditation for a duration of 3 and a half months to observe any potential efficiency against PTSD.
 Scores were measured as part of a PCL-C test, which assesses symptoms of the condition.

 “Our study shows, that after 3 months of meditation, this group, on average, was out of PTSD.
 It offers a way for others to effectively deal with this problem,” said Michael Dillbeck, co-author of the study.